madank4421/RISCV-ref-SoC-Tapeout-Program-IITGN/Day3/README.md

     -o simv
 ```

 Some compilation and simulation errors may occur during this stage.
-The specific issues encountered and their resolutions are documented separately.
+The specific issues encountered and their resolutions are documented [HERE](#errors-during-gate-level-simulation).

 ![Alt text](images/14.png)